Featured Reports

 - 28 FEB 2020 (Revised 30 JAN 2024)

-In 2014, Lindsay Jurist-Rosner (MBA '09) founded Wellthy, a B2C business that coordinates care for working professionals seeking help to support loved ones with chronic diseases or aging parents.
-With personal experience as a young professional providing care for her mother, Jurist-Rosner spotted an opportunity, given the long-term demographic trends in the United States.
-As she raised capital, built out a technology platform and recruited a team of care coordinators, Wellthy's growth remained slow until she piloted a B2B product with the Hearst Company.
-Jurist-Rosner wondered whether Wellthy should fully pivot from B2C to B2B, how fast she should ramp up the recruitment of care coordinators, and as she looked to raise another round of capital, whether she should position Wellthy as a B Corporation delivering social impact alongside commercial returns.
+In 2014, Lindsay Jurist-Rosner (MBA '09) founded Wellthy to help working professionals coordinate care for loved ones with chronic illnesses or aging parents.
+Wellthy's growth remained slow until she piloted a B2B product.
+Jurist-Rosner wondered whether Wellthy should fully pivot from B2C to B2B, how fast she should ramp up the recruitment of care coordinators, and as she looked to raise another round of capital, whether she should position Wellthy as a B Corporation.

 Re: Joseph Fuller